Boost Rebalance Relax

 Luxury Reflexology 75 Minutes £55

-Hot Foot Cleanse, Full Reflexology Treatment blending with a choice of Lower Leg Massage with the DoTerra Emotional Aromatherapy Products
+Hot Foot Cleanse, Full Reflexology Treatment blending with a choice of Lower Leg Massage or Reiki both using doTERRA Emotional Aromatherapy blends.

 Ultimate Healing Reflexology 90 Minutes £65

-Hot Foot Cleanse, Reiki and Reiki infused Full Reflexology Treatment with full Leg Massage or Emmett with DoTerra Emotional Aromatherapy Products concluding with Reiki Balancing.
+Hot Foot Cleanse, Reiki and Reiki infused Full Reflexology Treatment with a choice of either full Leg Massage or Emmett Techniques using doTERRA Emotional Aromatherapy blends and concluding with Reiki Balancing.

 Relax Detox Energise Rebalance Boost